dev-javascript/react-dyn-tabs/README.md

 It switches to the previously selected tab before closing if switching parameter was true and tab was already opened and selected.

+When the user clicks on the default close icon, close function is called with true value as a switching parameter.

 Return value : Promise